Is Your Website Set Up for Success in This Year?

 Check on the pages and functions that will help you reach your goals first.
 For example, if your big goal is to increase product sales, make sure the checkout process for your online store still runs smoothly.
 Look over every product page to see if anything needs tweaking or updating — product description, pricing, links, shipping info, and so on.

-From there, look through the rest of your pages to make sure they’re up to date for 2021.
+From there, look through the rest of your pages to make sure they’re up to date for the new year.
 Adjust your landing pages, CTAs, and links.
 While you’re at it, back up your website to protect your content!

 Related Post: How to Prepare Your Website for the New Year